Sâncrăieni: History

 The area of the village has been inhabited since ancient times.
 Excavations revealed finds from the Stone Age, Bronze Age and Iron Age.
 In 1954, in a nearby andesite mine a Dacian silver treasure and a drinking set was found.
 In the Sütőkert diggings revealed traces of a settlement from the era of the Árpád dynasty.

 In the papal tithe register of 1332-1337, the village was mentioned by the name of Sanctus Rex as a settlement having a parish.

 However, the village is thought to be much older as naming villages as 'Holy King' was practiced in the Kingdom of Hungary only between 1083, the year of the canonizations of Stephen I of Hungary, and 1192 when another king, king St Ladislaus was also canonised.
-Given that, Hungary had already two holy kings, so this naming practice was abandoned as it could lead to ambiguity.
+Given that Hungary had already two holy kings, this naming practice was abandoned as it could lead to ambiguity.

 In 1566, the village was mentioned in Hungarian as Zent Kyraly, in 1614 as Szentkirály.
 In 1760–2, its name was recorded as Csik Szent Királly.
 Its Romanian name derives from the Hungarian and was originally Ciuc-Sâncraiu.

 The settlement was historically part of the Székely Land area of Transylvania and administratively belonged to Csíkszék district until the administrative reform of Transylvania in 1876, when it fell within Csík County in the Kingdom of Hungary.
 Between 1762 and 1851, the village provided recruits for the 3rd Company of the First Székely Infantry Regiment.
 After the Treaty of Trianon of 1920, it became part of Romania and fell within Ciuc County during the interwar period.
 In 1940, the second Vienna Award granted the Northern Transylvania to Hungary and it was held by Hungary until 1944.
 After Soviet occupation, the Romanian administration returned and the town became officially part of Romania in 1947.
 Between 1952 and 1960, the commune fell within the Magyar Autonomous Region, between 1960 and 1968 the Mureș-Magyar Autonomous Region.
 In 1968, the province was abolished, and since then, the commune has been part of Harghita County.

 The famous Hungarian noble family, the Counts Andrássy de Csíkszentkirály et Krasznahorka originated in the village.